 - Foreign transaction fee: 3% of the transaction amount

 It’s important to understand that The First Latitude Platinum MasterCard® Secured Credit Card works just like a regular credit card in that you’ll have the option to make minimum payments.
 However, rolled-over balances will accrue interest.
-The interest rate on The First Latitude Card is a variable rate that is set by the Prime Rate plus a margin of 22.74%.
+The interest rate on The First Latitude Card is a variable rate of 23.99%)

 Finally, First Latitude cardholders can choose to pay a $29.95 fee to take advantage of their “Apply Now and Fund Later” option.
 With this option, you’ll have up to 90 days after receiving card approval to provide your security deposit payment.